FabianTerhorst/ApiClient/README.md

 # ApiClient
-A easy to use api client that combines the power of Retrofit, Realm, Gson and Rxjava in a easy to use library
+A easy to use api client that combines the power of Retrofit, Realm, Gson, Rxjava and Retrolambda in a easy to use library